Configuring Mozilla Firefox for increased privacy:

 Saved passwords

-Saved passwords are a particularly dangerous feature.
+Saved passwords configuration Saved passwords are a particularly dangerous feature.
 Only recently Firefox started use of encrypted saved passwords.
 The ramifications for the stolen saved passwords are immense.
-There have been numerous reports of passwords stolen from compromised machines (say good-bye to Paypal account etc.).
+There have been numerous reports of passwords stolen from compromised machines (say good-bye to your Paypal account for example).
 The best way is not to save passwords in the browser.
-If you really need to save passwords, consider using some good utility designed exactly for safe password storage.
-Saved passwords configuration
+If you really need to save passwords, consider using some good 3rd-party utility designed exactly for a safe password storage.

 N.B.
-If you fill the login form on some website by default Firefox will ask you - "Do you want to save password for this site?" - in case you answer "not for this site" - it's name will end up in Firefox saving site's address in the browser's exception list.
+If you fill the login form on some website by default Firefox will ask you - "Do you want to save password for this site?" - in case you answer "not for this site" - it's name will end up inside Firefox's exception list which is readable to anyone.
 Same goes for all the exceptions lists in the browser!
 So you need to answer "No" in such cases.